Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Folded Artin complexes and Artin groups of generalized cyclic type

 \subsection{Folded Artin complexes and folded cycles in Dynkin diagrams}

-Let $\Lambda,\Lambda'$ be a Dynkin diagram.
-A \emph{special folding} is a surjective graph morphism $f:\Lambda\to \Lambda'$ (i.e. it map vertices to vertices and edges to edges) such that if vertices $x$ and $y$ are adjacent in $\Lambda'$, then each vertex in $f^{-1}(x)$ is adjacent in $\Lambda$ to every vertex in $f^{-1}(y)$.
+Let $\Lambda,\Lambda'$ be a pair of Dynkin diagrams.
+A \emph{special folding} is a surjective graph morphism $f:\Lambda\to \Lambda'$ (i.e. it map nodes to nodes and edges to edges) such that if nodes $x$ and $y$ are adjacent in $\Lambda'$, then each node in $f^{-1}(x)$ is adjacent in $\Lambda$ to every node in $f^{-1}(y)$.
 Note that a special folding in our sense is different from another well-known notion of folding defined by Crisp in \cite[Section 4]{crisp2011injective}.
+An induced subgraph $\Lambda_1$ of $\Lambda$ is $f$-folded if the restriction of $f$ to $\Lambda_1$ is not injective.
+Now we define a ``folded'' version of (relative) Artin complexes.